jcsoriano/laravel-crud-templates/docs/guide/quick-start.md

 - Learn about all available [Field Types](/guide/field-types)
 - Add [Relationships](/guide/relationships) between models
-- Use [Table Introspection](/guide/table-introspection) to generate from existing tables
+- Use [Generate from table](/guide/table-introspection) to generate from existing tables
 - Explore [Templates](/templates/api) to understand the generated structure